Prompt Library · 36 prompts

 - Contact person: [title]

-- Their situation: [what they're struggling with, what they're looking for]
+- Their situation: [what they are struggling with, what they are looking for]

 - What we deliver: [describe the service/product]